ampere-solution/ollama-chat/README.md

 *Note:*

 *dashboard.local* is used for kubernetes dashboard.
+In the step 11 "Apply dashboard-ingress.yaml", Replace "your dashboard dns name" with *dashboard.local*.

 *ollama-chat.local* is used for ollama-chat demo.